The Supreme Court will hear a case with a lot of ‘buts’ & ‘ifs’ over the meaning of ‘and’ - The Boston Globe

 In particular, the justices will be examining a so-called safety valve provision that is meant to spare low-level, nonviolent drug dealers who agree to plead guilty and cooperate with prosecutors from having to face often longer mandatory sentences.

-Overall, more than 10,000 people sentenced since the law took effect could be affected, according to Douglas Berman, an expert on sentencing at Ohio State University’s law school.
+Overall, more than 10,000 people sentenced since the law took effect could be affected, according to Douglas Berman, a specialist on sentencing at Ohio State University’s law school.

 Advertisement